vdaubry/github-awards/README.md

 * Commit your changes (git commit -am 'Add some feature')
 * Push to the branch (git push origin my-new-feature)
 * Create a new Pull Request
+*

+## License

+This project is available under the MIT license.
+See the license file for more details.